R. Palmer Beasley: Personal life

-Beasley was married to Dr. Lu-Yu Hwang, who is also a world-renowned expert in HIV and HBV and who is a professor of epidemiology at the UTSPH.
-He has two children from a previous marriage and one child with Dr. Hwang.
+Beasley was married to Lu-Yu Hwang, who is also a world-renowned expert in HIV and HBV and who is a professor of epidemiology at the UTSPH.
+He has two children from a previous marriage and one child with Hwang.
 Beasley died at his home in Houston, Texas, on August 25, 2012, after a long battle with pancreatic cancer.

 In his obituary in The New York Times on August 27, 2012, DuPont commented on Beasley's pioneer work in Taiwan, saying, "It's almost like an Albert Schweitzer trying to figure out Africa.
 It's a very unusual thing in medicine to see a senior person like Palmer Beasley living and fighting those wars himself."

 The Houston Chronicle on August 27, 2012, ran the title "Dr. Palmer Beasley was instrumental in linking liver cancer, hepatitis B".
 The article quoted part of an interview in which he said, "I decided what we now call hepatitis B looked like the most poorly understood and least-controlled infectious disease problem in the world, and, therefore, the most important frontier."